XPRNetwork/grant-framework/applications/fundle.md

 Role: CEO/Founder

 An ambitious and enthusiastic person with an entrepreneurial and problem-solving mindset.
 Strong affinity with innovation and IT.
 Likes to go the extra mile.
-Background in Industrial Engineering and Management at Eindhoven University of Technology.
+Background in Industrial Engineering and Management at Eindhoven University of Technology and digital innovation consultancy focused on  payments and web 3.
 Within Fundle focusing on general tasks (strategy, product design/functionalities), Software Development (front-end, blockchain), Marketing and Financial.

 https://www.linkedin.com/in/wiebe-hendriks/